by William Hogan

 clips that we obtained with permission from St. Jude Children's Research

 Hospital.
-One version shows a father talking to the camera while his 2-year-old
+One version shows a father talking to the camera while his two-year-old

 son, Ben, who has terminal brain cancer, plays in the background.
 The story has